Struct stdio::KeyEventReadGuard

 pub fn new( reader: KeyEventQueueReader, closure: Box<dyn Fn(&mut Option<KeyEventQueueReader>)> ) -> KeyEventReadGuard

-.
+Create a new KeyEventReadGuard.
 This function takes a reader

-will never be None
+to KeyEventQueue.
+Thus, the reader will never be None until the

-drop()
+drop() method.

 Methods from Deref<Target = Option<KeyEventQueueReader>>§